 Treatment of leukemia with transplantation of allogeneic bone marrow or stem cells from the peripheral blood is limited by the poor number of HLA-matched related donors.
-The purpose of this study was to conduct a retrospective analysis of outcomes in patients with Acute Lymphoid Leukemia (n=185), Acute Myeloid Leukemia (n=300) or Myelodysplastic Syndrome (n=97), who either received a transplant form a cord-blood donor (n=140), a HLA-matched unrelated donor (n=344) or from a HLA-mismatched unrelated donor (n=98).
+The purpose of this study was to conduct a retrospective analysis of outcomes in patients with Acute Lymphoid Leukemia (n=185), Acute Myeloid Leukemia (n=300) or Myelodysplastic Syndrome (n=97), who either received a transplant from a cord-blood donor (n=140), a HLA-matched unrelated donor (n=344) or from a HLA-mismatched unrelated donor (n=98).

 Dr Filippo Milano and his colleagues from the Fred Hutchinson Cancer Research Centre, Seattle, USA, also analyzed if there was a difference in the relative risk of deaths and relapse between the cord-blood group and the other two unrelated donor groups with respect to numerous outcomes according to presence or absence of minimal residual disease (MRD) before transplantation.
 They published their data in the New England Journal of Medicine on the 8th of September 2016.

 The key findings of the study are as follows:

 - The percentage of patients with MRD at the time of transplantation was similar in the three groups: 33% (45/137) in the cord-blood group, 31% (104/331) in the HLA-matched group and 39% (35/90) in the HLA-mismatched group

 - The survival rate was higher after receipt of a transplant from a cord-blood donor compared to receipt from a HLA-mismatched donor (HR = 1.91; 95% CI, 1.23 to 2.98; P = 0.004) although there was no difference between receipt from a cord-blood or a HLA-matched donor (HR = 1.12; 95% CI, 0.77 to 1.63; P = 0.57)